 I’ve learned to accept help and support from others.
 I’ve learned to trust myself and that mistakes are a part of it all and to move on from them.
 I’ve learned that I can cry and have a breakdown while maintaining forward momentum.
 I’ve learned how much I enjoy teaching others, I didn’t expect that at all if you’d asked me in 2015 where this was going to go.
 I’ve learned the depths of my determination (and stubbornness..) and how badly I want to finish what I start.

 Head to our dedicated MYAU event hub to keep up with all the latest race action.
-We wish Jessie the best of luck in her attempt to conquer the 430-mile route by bike this year.
 Discover more fascinating Montane Yukon Arctic Ultra insights in our dedicated story behind blog.
-To hear more from Jessie and her experiences on the Yukon Trail, don't miss this podcast.